jpsca/texteditor/README.md

 Programmatically open the system's editor from your Python program (like [webbrowser](https://docs.python.org/3.7/library/webbrowser.html) but for text editors).

-Unlike other libraries, *TextEditor* makes an effort to find the text editor the users really prefer, specially for those that doesn't know what an `EDITOR` environment variable is.
+Unlike other libraries, *TextEditor* makes an effort to find the text editor the users really prefer, specially for those that doesn't know what the `EDITOR` environment variable is.

 ## Temporal file